JetBrains/kotlin-web-site/docs/topics/mpp/mpp-run-tests.md

 }
 ```

-You can also learn how to create and run multiplatform tests in [this tutorial](multiplatform-library.md#testing).
+You can also learn how to create and run multiplatform tests in the [Create and publish a multiplatform library – tutorial](multiplatform-library.md#test-your-library).